 On top of being stretchy and breathable, this softshell is moderately weatherproof.
 Thanks to the additional DWR, the hard-faced weave does a great job of repelling rain.

 You can wear the Gamma LT with or without layers in cool to warm weather.
-The hood comes with three different cinches, so it is very easy to adjust.
+The hood comes with three different cinches, so it is straightforward to adjust.

 Arc’teryx outerwear is famous for being expertly crafted, and this softshell is no exception.
-This jacket could almost make the cut in my list of best Arc’Teryx jackets.
+As a result, this jacket could almost make the cut in my list of best Arc’Teryx jackets.

 - Wind-resistant fabric